 The level of funding uses projected expenditures for undertaking like lifecycle activities as approved in the City's capital budget.
 The historical funding levels are assumed to be the same over the 10-yr forecast for purposes of performance projection and comparison.
 Assumptions have been made for determining the projected costs to deliver services shown in the tables below.
 With the City approving only current year budgets, data confidence levels related to the accuracy of financial information for projected expenditures and funding sources are low.
 Estimations have been assumed for the LOS analysis.

-Lifecycle Activity Technical LOS - Purpose of Activity Performance Measure Proposed LOS Proposed Performance (2025-2034) Non- Infrastructure Solutions Actions or policies that can lower costs or extend useful lives.
-Activities include strategic plans, modelling, demand analysis, etc. Providing reliable and high-quality Daycare Facilities that meet the needs of the community Level of Funding: Child Care services and facilities are appropriate, and facilities are maintained in a state of good repair Child Care program needs are assessed and maintained by social services staff.
-Facility condition assessments are completed on a 5-year cycle and are funded from the facility management capital budget Annual Average: \$0 Likely to decline over the 10-yr planning period Annual Average: \$0
+Lifecycle Activity Purpose of Activity Performance Measure Proposed LOS Proposed Performance (2025-2034) rechinical LOS - - Daycare Servi Child Care comises Non- Infrastructure Solutions Actions or policies that can lower costs or extend useful lives.
+Activities include strategic plans, modelling, demand analysis, etc. Providing reliable and high-quality Daycare Facilities that meet the needs of the community Child Care services and facilities are appropriate, and facilities are maintained in a state of good repair Child Care program needs are assessed and maintained by social services staff.
+Facility condition assessments are completed on a 5- year cycle and are funded from the facility management capital budget Likely to decline over the 10-yr planning period Level of Funding: Annual Average: \$0 Annual Average: \$0